| | | |

 There we see the works of painters such as Tizian, Rubens and

+others.
+The Imperial Stable now serves as an exhibition hall.
 The oldest part of Castle is the ruin of The Church of our

 Lady, where we see the tomb of the first princes from the 12th